Wine Futures Event Benefits Vineyard Workers

 The event was organized by Pence Vineyards & Winery GM/Santa Barbara Vintners (SBV) President Stephen Janes, Margerum Wine Company owner/Director of Winemaking Doug Margerum, Tyler Winery winemaker/SBV Boardmember Justin Willett, and Alisal’s Food and Beverage Director Kyle Erickson.
 This esteemed team sampled copious submissions and selected the top 81 wines as finalists.

-Back in 1984, Margerum created the region’s original futures tastings — the Wine Cask’s wine futures tastings — which are credited with putting Santa Barbara County wines on the map.
-The annual event ran for 20 years and launched brands such as Sea Smoke, Brewer-Clifton, and Tensley.
+Back in 1984, Margerum created the region’s original wine futures tasting at the Wine Cask, which turned into an annual event for the next 20 years.
+These tastings are credited with putting Santa Barbara County wines on the map and launched brands such as Sea Smoke, Brewer-Clifton, and Tensley.

 Wine Futures 2019 donated $15,000 of the event’s proceeds to Vino de Sueños, which will provide vineyard and farmworkers with food, rent and utility assistance, and support services: counseling, high school student mentoring, parenting education, and scholarships.
-According to Janes, Vinos de Sueños provides much needed help for the entire agricultural community by meeting workers’ basic life needs.
-Janes noted that the success and quality of our agriculture is built on the backs of these workers — and he’s thrilled that S.B.
+According to Janes, Vinos de Sueños provides much needed help for the entire agricultural community by meeting worker’s basic life needs.
+Janes noted that the success and quality of our agriculture is built on the backs of these workers and he was thrilled that S.B.
 Vintners could raise awareness and funds.

 PHP CEO Dean Palius shared his great appreciation for the Santa Barbara Vintners’ support, which will help PHP in its mission to make a difference in the lives of farm and vineyard workers — workers, who, according to Palius, often have to make difficult decisions about which bills to pay.
 Each year, PHP provides more than $250,000 in assistance to about 800 vineyard and farmworkers and their families.